Adams County, Washington: Politics

 Adams is a strongly Republican county.
 The last Democrat to win the county was Franklin D. Roosevelt in 1936.
 It was one of only three counties in the state to be won by Barry Goldwater in 1964.
 Adams County's unbroken streak of Republican votes in presidential elections is the longest of any county in Washington.
-The Republican candidate has won by more than 13 points in every Presidential election since 1968, with margins of over 30 points in the five presidential elections since 2000.
+The Republican candidate has won by more than 13 points in every Presidential election since 1968, with margins of over 30 points in the seven presidential elections since 2000.
 George W. Bush won the county by over 40 points both times he ran.

 In other elections the results fare similarly.
 The last Democratic candidate for governor to carry Adams County was Clarence D. Martin in 1936.
 The last Democratic candidate for the U.S. Senate to win the county was Henry M. Jackson in 1982.

 In the 2008 presidential election, John McCain received 66.32% of the county's vote.
 Meanwhile, Republican gubernatorial candidate Dino Rossi received 69.83% of the county's vote.
 The county also gave Republican representative Cathy McMorris Rodgers 82.45% of the vote.
 Republican Sam Reed received 74.6% of the county's vote in his run for re-election as Washington Secretary of State, Republican Allan Martin received 67.25% of the vote for state treasurer, and Republican Rob McKenna received 76.28% in his re-election run for attorney general.
 All county positions for which candidates were affiliated with parties were won by Republicans.

 Courthouses

 From Ritzville's designation as county seat in 1884 until 1892, courts were briefly held in rented space before the county purchased a building from N.H.
 Greene in 1885.
-In 1891 the commission bonded $20,000 in order to erect a permanent court house.
+In 1891 the commission bonded $20,000 in order to erect a permanent courthouse.
 The building was built by the Spokane firm of Burnham and Clapp and completed by August 20, 1891, when it was accepted by the county.
 It was a two-story brick building with a four-story tower and a stone basement.
 A two-story addition was added to the front in 1905 with a new four-story tower, giving the courthouse a whole new appearance.
 This building was replaced by the current art-deco courthouse in 1940.